quantiota/AI-Agent-Lab/notebooks/market-data/coinbase/README.md

 Remember to replace **<docker_host_ip_address>** with the actual IP address of the Docker host where your server is running.

+3. Run the Data Stream Processing Notebook

+Click on the '**Run All**' button in the toolbar and then check the Grafana dashboard for real-time visualization of market data.

 ## SQL Query for Real-Time Analytics and Aggregations on Trades Table in QuestDB